achalnm/Faisneis/README.md

 # Faisneis

-An Irish parliamentary Q&A tool.
-Ask a question in plain English and get a cited answer drawn from Oireachtas debate transcripts and live CSO statistics.
+Ask a question about Irish politics or economics and get a cited answer drawn from Dail and Seanad debate transcripts, cross-referenced with live CSO statistics.

-Built as a personal project to make Dail debates more searchable and to cross-reference what politicians say with what the actual numbers show.
+Built as a personal project.
+Wanted a way to search what politicians actually said on a topic and compare it to what the numbers show.

 **Live:** [faisneis.vercel.app](https://faisneis.vercel.app)